 - Fill out the Application for an Academic Internship in order to register for the internship course.
 During the fall and winter terms, you can do this during the normal registration period.
 You do not need to know where you are doing an internship in order to register for the internship course.

-- Make an appointment to meet with Susan Rayer to discuss opportunities and to apply for positions.
+- Make an appointment to meet with Jill Warfield to discuss opportunities and to apply for positions.
 You can also search for opportunities through our Handshake posting site.

 Read about our exciting tuition waiver opportunities to earn academic credit for your internship without paying extra for it!